awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-marketing.md

  The press release **should not**:
 +  Use the terms *partners*, *partnership*, or *alliance* to describe the relationship\.
 We prefer *agreement*, *teamed*, or *relationship*\.
 +  Include a quote from an Amazon Web Services executive unless previously agreed upon\.
-+  Include any sales projections or use \.com by the merchant unless referring to the web site in your company boilerplate\.
++  Include any sales projections or use \.com by the merchant unless referring to the website in your company boilerplate\.
 +  Refer to your organization as an associate of Amazon\.com because this could be confused with Amazon Associates, our online affiliate program\.
 +  Disclose proprietary information about Amazon\.com or refer to our stock ticker symbol\.